-Wet AMD – This occurs when abnormal blood vessels located behind the retina start to grow under the macula, ultimately leading to blood and fluid leakage.
-This, in time, can cause damage and lead to rapid central vision loss.
-A symptom of wet AMD is when straight lines appear to be wavy.
+- Wet AMD (advanced neovascular AMD): This condition occurs when abnormal blood vessels behind the retina begin to grow under the macula, leading to fluid leakage.
+Over time, this causes damage and can result in a large, central blind spot.

 - Dry AMD (atrophic AMD): As the macula thins, it gradually causes blurry central vision.
 This type of AMD is more common and often affects both eyes.
 The progression is typically slow but eventually leads to central vision loss.

 As the condition progresses, you may notice several changes in your vision.
 The symptoms of the disease may make it harder for you to recognize familiar faces.
 It can also limit your ability to read, drive, and perform other daily tasks.

 While there is no cure for AMD, the good news is there are several treatment options available for aging adults.
 These treatments may prevent severe vision loss or even slow the progression of the disease overall, helping you to retain your eyesight – and independence – for as long as possible.